'Thankful To Be Safely Home': Pastor Brunson, Freed From Detention, Arrives In U.S.

 Andrew Brunson is back on U.S. soil.

 After two years of detention in Turkey, during which the American pastor's fate drove a wedge between two longtime allies, a newly-freed Brunson touched down Saturday at Joint Base Andrews just outside Washington, D.C.
-From there, Brunson plans to stop by the White House for a visit with President Trump.
+From there, Brunson stopped by the White House for a visit with President Trump.

+"I just want to congratulate you because you have galvanized this country," Trump told Brunson, who was flanked by senior administration officials and his family.
+"There's so much interest, and it's your faith, it's your strength — what you've gone through."

+Brunson, for his part, expressed his gratitude for the host of high-level officials in the room — ranging from Secretary of State Mike Pompeo to GOP lawmakers.

 "They are thankful to be safely home in the USA," Tony Perkins, president of the conservative Family Research Council, tweeted after returning to the country with the pastor and Brunson's wife, Norine.
 "Under this administration being an American means something!"